 You can see our proxy user on the left hand side, subscribing to a nice, cheap residential proxy service.
 Our user fires up their tools and points the browser at the proxy address supplied by the service provider.
 This is then relayed through a pool of residential IP addresses which are normally leased or rented from other providers.
 Then the connection is relayed through to the target web site making the connection look completely legitimate even if it’s from a Jarvee account managing dozens of profiles.

 So where are these residential IP addresses coming from?
-If the proxy service doesn’t own or control them.
+Are they all obtained legitimately or from some dark underworld of proxies?
+It’s worth knowing before you invest, especially when the proxy service doesn’t own or control them.
 Well the answer is that normally they’re from short term leased from other sources – often from one of two places.

 The first, and arguably most legitimate source of residential IP addresses is from piggybacking other people’s internet connections.
 There’s a host of ‘free’ services and software which people can use in exchange for limited use of their connections.
 Often these are simple apps or pieces of software which users will click through the terms and conditions without realizing.
 For example one of the biggest commercial providers of residential IP proxies is Luminati who obtain those from their free VPN service which is called Hola.